Degree spectra of analytic complete equivalence relations: Degree spectra

 It is an easy exercise to see that $g\circ f$ induces a computable functor $H:(\mf G,\emb)\ra (\mf G,\eemb)$ and thus for all $\mc G\in \mf G$, $DgSp_\biemb(H(\mc G))\leq_s DgSp_\elbe(\mc G)$.

 To get that every degree spectrum realized in $\mf C$ is also realized in $\mf D$ we need a stronger notion of reducibility.
-The following notion is central to it. \begin{definition}[\cite{harrison-trainor2017}] A functor $F:\mf C\ra \mf D$ is \emph{effectively isomorphic} to $G:\mf C\ra \mf D$ if there is a Turing operator $\Lambda$ such that for every $\A\in \mf C$ $\Lambda^\A$ is an isomorphism from $F(\A)$ to $G(\A)$, and the following diagram commutes for all $\A,\B\in \mf C$ and every morphism $\gamma:\A\ra \B$.\\
+To define this we need an effectivization of the category theoretic notion of a natural isomorphism between functors. \begin{definition}[\cite{harrison-trainor2017}] A functor $F:\mf C\ra \mf D$ is \emph{effectively isomorphic} to $G:\mf C\ra \mf D$ if there is a Turing operator $\Lambda$ such that for every $\A\in \mf C$, $\Lambda^\A$ is an isomorphism from $F(\A)$ to $G(\A)$, and the following diagram commutes for all $\A,\B\in \mf C_1$ and every $\gamma:\A\ra \B\in \mf C_2$.\\